-Procedure for Renting Books: Books are given out during the first month of school by the Text Book Rental Administrator.
+Procedure for Renting Books: Books are given out before the start of school each year by the Book Room Coordinator.
 Students who have not returned books from previous years will not be assigned new books until they have settled their obligation.

-Care of Books - Lost or Damaged Books: When a student rental book, he is entitled to keep it for the entire school year.
+Care of Books - Lost or Damaged Books: When a student receives a rental book, he is entitled to keep it for the entire school year.
 He should write his name in the book in the space provided and should make sure that the book is protectively wrapped.
 Every effort should be made to take the best care of the textbook so that it is returned in excellent condition.
 Students should be careful not to lend out the rented textbooks, and should not leave them lying around.
 A student who loses a book will have to buy back the book and return it.
 If the book is not available in a bookstore, the student will have to pay for it.
 The amount to be paid will depend on the condition of the book when it was rented.
 Soiled or damaged books also attract fines.
 Books which are badly damaged must be paid for by the students, in which cases the students assume ownership of the text.
 All fees are to be paid before the last day of the school year.
 Failure to pay for lost or damaged books may mean that the culpable students will not be allowed to rent books in future, and Fifth Form students may not graduate and/or examination results, recommendation and/or transcripts may be withheld.

-Procedures for Returning Rented Books: All Rental Books should be returned to the Text Book Administrator the week prior to the start of the End of year Examination.
-Actual collections will take place at The Book Rental Room, at times that the Textbook Rental Administrator specifies.
+Procedures for Returning Rented Books: All Rental Books should be returned to the Book Room Coordinator at the end of the academic year.
+Actual collections will take place at The Book Rental Room, at times that the Book Room Coordinator specifies.